 “Aerobic exercise is physical exercise of low to high intensity that depends primarily on the aerobic energy-generating process.
 “Aerobic” is defined as “relating to, involving, or requiring free oxygen”, and refers to the use of oxygen to adequately meet energy demands during exercise via aerobic metabolism.”

 Basically, you need activities that require a constant supply of oxygen, like running or cycling.

 Activities like sprinting or weightlifting are considered anaerobic exercises since you’re not requiring the same levels of oxygen during the exercise.
 Your body can function on what oxygen it has for a short period of exertion.
 For example, a swimmer who sprints a 50m freestyle may only breathe once throughout the race (anaerobic), but in an 800m freestyle, they may breathe every 3-5 strokes (aerobic).

 Cardiovascular exercises have a myriad of health benefits.
 You strengthen your heart and lungs, you improve circulation throughout your body, and you sleep better, among other benefits.
 People who regularly do cardio are typically healthier and have more stable mental health.

 This is all great, but if you hate the idea of cardio, you’re probably not wanting to do any cardio exercises.

 The cardio guilt cycle.

 This all results in you feeling like crap before, during, and after your run.
-Especially when you can’t walk properly for the next three days afterwards.
-This is why you might start searching for things like, "cardio for people who hate cardio," or "cardio for people who hate running."
+Especially when you can’t walk properly for the next three days afterward.
+This is why you might start searching for things like, “cardio for people who hate cardio.”

 Since your mind associates running with bad emotions and pain, you are less likely to do it again, or at least very begrudgingly when you do go.